johnzastrow/phpblog/hugo-export/posts/2013-02-21-paul-ramsey-the-unknowns-a-managers-guide-to-open-source.md

 ---
-title: 'Paul Ramsey: The Unknowns: A Managers Guide to Open Source'
+ #  'Paul Ramsey: The Unknowns: A Managers Guide to Open Source'
 categories:
   - Data processing
   - Database